New Delhi, India

 It’s not as if the government is doing nothing, but clearly, it is not doing enough.

 Contrary to popular belief, the traffic is not the main cause, although still a significant contributor.
 Crop and garbage burning, biomass burning, industry emissions, road and construction dust are all major sources of air pollution.
 The recent Diwali celebrations have also been a factor.

 While I’ve definitely come here at a very bad time – reports show the smog to be at it’s worst annually between October and November – it’s been an eye-opening experience to witness the most polluted place in the world firsthand.

 We arrived on Monday morning and I haven’t left my hotel since.
-Watching as the buildings outside increasingly fade from view.
-I’m avoiding the gym and exercise, as the smog makes its way inside the hotel with each opening and closing of its doors.
-The lobby and several dining rooms now have the appearance of a popular cigar bar.
-Columns of smoke illuminated under the spotlights.
-My husband and his team, meanwhile, return from the office each day coughing with sore throats getting worse by the day.
+Watching as the buildings outside faded from view.
+I’m avoiding the gym and exercise, as the smog is now also inside the hotel.
+The lobby and restaurants have the appearance of a cigar bar, columns of chemical smoke illuminated under the spotlights.
+My husband and his team return from the office each day coughing with sore throats.

 A Concerned World Citizen